Brushing Your Cat’s Teeth

 Is there anything else I should know?

 Yes.
-A cat’s mouth contains lots of bacteria, if possible, wear gloves while brushing your cat’s teeth.
+A cat’s mouth contains lots of bacteria.
+If possible, wear gloves while brushing your cat’s teeth.
 If this limits your ability to effectively brush her teeth, then be sure to thoroughly wash your hands with soap and water after you are finished.
 Also, rinse the toothbrush thoroughly before putting it away.
 Replace the toothbrush every three months, and if you have several cats, use a different toothbrush for each one.